On the Complexity of Language Membership for Probabilistic Words: Introduction

-We then conclude the paper in \cref{sec:conclusion} and survey directions for future work; we also mention there the undecidability of finding out, given a CFG, whether it admits probabilistic membership.
-For reasons of space, most proofs are deferred to the appendix.
+We finally conclude the paper in \cref{sec:conclusion} and survey directions for future work; we also mention there the undecidability of finding out, given a CFG, whether it admits PTIME probabilistic membership.

+This paper is the extended version of the conference article~\cite{amarilli2026complexity}.
+Compared to the conference version, the present paper contains the complete proofs of the results in the article, we added \cref{sec:morecombined} with additional results on the combined complexity of the problem on NFAs, and we added pointers to related work from the field of bioinformatics that we were not previously aware of (such as~\cite{kleffe1990exact,atteson1998calculating,ma2007complexity}).